First ‘Shrek’ ride in the United States opening at new Universal theme park

 Internationally, rides based on the “Shrek” franchise include Shrek’s Merry Fairytale Journey (a trackless dark ride) at Motiongate in Dubai and Puss in Boots’ Giant Journey (a roller coaster) at Universal Studios Singapore.
 Check out POVs of these rides from our friends at Attractions 360:

-Universal has not announced an opening date for Universal Kids Resort other than “2026.”
+Universal just announced July 1, 2026 as the opening date for Universal Kids Resort.

 Will you be visiting Universal Kids to see the “Shrek” ride?
 Stay tuned to Attractions Magazine for daily coverage of theme park news, trip reports, and exclusive interviews from Disney, Universal, and independent attractions around the world.